 We love our children.
 For many of us, they form the center of our universes.
 That’ss a big reason why custody disputes are so often heated, complicated, contentious affairs.
 In these cases, there is guardianship to determine, visitation schedules to arrange, child support payments to make, and more.

 That may throw your whole worldview into upheaval, not to mention lead to thorny legal territory.
 Paternity is a big issue in these cases.

 While not common, sometimes a man winds up supporting a child he thought was his, but that wasn’t actually his biological offspring.
 In a recent case in Georgia, a man who paid child support for more than a decade received a large settlement from the birth mother and biological father.

-This is a rarity, however, and in many similar cases of paternity fraud, such restitution is not doled out.
+This is a rarity, however.
+In many similar cases of paternity fraud, courts do not dole out such restitution.

 On a dictionary definition level, paternity is the state of being a father.
 In California, the term is often used interchangeably with parental relationship and parentage.
 Either the courts or the parents can establish paternity in a number of ways.

 The easiest and most straightforward method to establish paternity is voluntarily.